British Columbia: Travelzoo Tips

 “Surfers, locals and hippies are all just the most awesome.
-Be sure to walk the Wickaninnish Beach and enjoy a cinnamon bun at the Common Loaf Bake Shop.” -- expat Jo “Surfers, locals and hippies are all just the most awesome.
-Be sure to walk the Wickaninnish Beach and enjoy a cinnamon bun at the Common Loaf Bake Shop.” -- expat Jo
+Be sure to walk the Wickaninnish Beach and enjoy a cinnamon bun at the Common Loaf Bake Shop.” — Jo, Travelzoo Member

 Tour Government House in Victoria, B.C.

-"It's got beautiful gardens, well-maintained grounds and breathtaking views of the ocean and Olympic mountain range.
-And it's free!" -- Member Fiona
+"It's got beautiful gardens, well-maintained grounds and breathtaking views of the ocean and the Olympic mountain range.
+And it's free!" — Fiona, Travelzoo Member

 Wine-Taste Your Way Through B.C.'s Okanagan Valley